 25/10/18 we made it to Albany.

-My husband wanted to go to the information centre in Albany, a lady there asked me what’s wrong and I said I couldn’t see, she advised us to see Andrew Taylor a spectacle maker.
+My husband wanted to go to the information centre in Albany, a lady there asked me what’s wrong and I said I couldn’t see, she advised us to see Andrew Taylor at Albany Spectacle Makers.
 My husband didn’t wait to be told twice and dragged me up to see Andrew Taylor.
 I didn’t believe for one minute he would see me without an appointment but the receptionist filled in a form for me as I couldn’t and Andrew walked past and told me to go into his room then told me to walk out again and back.
 I sat down and in my words Andrew went fiddle, fiddle with his optical equipment then told me to walk out.
 When I came to the end of the reception room I stood looking out the door.
 My first words were I can see.
 For the first time in my life I could see.
 Every time I think back at that very special moment I cry.
 People in the waiting room were laughing and when I walked back my husband was crying and he just couldn’t stop crying.